Fluctuation-dissipation relations for thermodynamic distillation processes: Introduction

 Our results allow us for a rigorous study of important thermodynamic protocols.
 First of all, we extend the analysis of work extraction to the regime of not necessarily identical incoherent states, as well as to pure states.
 By directly applying our main results, we obtain a second-order asymptotic expression for the optimal transformation error while extracting a given amount of work from the initial system.
 Moreover, we also verify the accuracy of the obtained expression by comparing it with the numerically optimised work extraction process.
 As a second application, we analyse the optimal energetic cost of erasing $N$ independent bits prepared in arbitrary states.
 In this case, we obtained the optimal transformation error for the erasure process as a function of invested work.
 The last application we consider is the optimal thermodynamically-free communication scheme, i.e., the optimal encoding of information into a quantum system without using any extra thermodynamic resources.
 Applying our theorems gives us the optimal number of messages that can be encoded into a quantum system in a thermodynamically free-way, which we show to be directly related to the non-equilibrium free energy of the system.
 This result can be interpreted as the inverse of the Szilard engine, as in this process we use the ability to perform work to encode information.
 Furthermore, our results connect the fluctuations of free energy and the optimal average decoding error.
 Finally, our findings also provide new tools to study approximate transformations and corresponding asymptotic interconversion rates.
 Here, we not only extend previous distillation results~\cite{Chubb2018beyondthermodynamic} to non-identical systems, but also to genuinely quantum states in superposition of different energy eigenstates.

 The paper is organised as follows.
-We start with recalling the resource-theoretic approach to thermodynamics in Section~\ref{sec:setting} and introducing the necessary concepts used for applications.
+We start in Sec.~\ref{sec:high} with a high-level description that can give a flavour of our investigations and explains the physical intuition behind them to a broad audience without the necessity to get into the technicalities of the framework we work in.
+We then recall the resource-theoretic approach to thermodynamics in Section~\ref{sec:setting} and introduce the necessary concepts used for applications.
 In Section~\ref{sec:results}, we state our main results concerning the optimal transformation error and fluctuation-dissipation relation for incoherent and pure states, discuss their thermodynamic interpretation and apply them to three thermodynamic protocols of work extraction, information erasure and thermodynamically-free communication.
 The technical derivation of the main results can be found in Section~\ref{sec:math}.
 Finally, we conclude with an outlook in Section~\ref{sec:out}.
+This way we prove a general fluctuation-dissipation relation for thermodynamic distillation processes.